 In addition to being one of only three Florida State structures to gain LEED certification from the U.S. Green Building Council, the Stone Building has twice been recognized for excellence in architecture and construction.

 This dynamic learning environment gives you hands-on access to various instructional technologies, as well as the practical knowledge of how they can be embedded into your future career in teaching, learning, assessment, and research.
 This facility houses technologies for all aspects of education, from Pre-K through graduate, and ensures our students meet rigorous accreditation requirements, state standards, and accomplished practices.

-As of now we have Google Glass, Oculus Rift, Wii, SmartBoard, Smart interactive projector, Smart 3D doc cam, 3D area, gaming area, iPad, e-readers, tablets, LiveScribe pens, Osmo, Sphero, and the commitment to adopt new technologies as they are developed.
+As of now, we have Oculus Rift, HTC Vive, ClearTouch, 3D scanner and printer, Osmo, Sphero, and the commitment to adopt new technologies as they are developed.